kainlite/blog/content/blog/kubernetes_image_policy_webhook_explained.md

     app.Run(os.Args)
 ```

 This is a section from `handlers/validating_admission.go`, basically it parses and validates if the image should be allowed or not and then it sends an [AdmissionReponse](https://pkg.go.dev/k8s.io/api/admission/v1beta1) back with the flag `Allowed` set to true or false.
+If you want to learm more about the different types used here you can explore the [v1beta1.Admission Documentation](https://pkg.go.dev/k8s.io/api/admission/v1beta1)
 ```
 func PostValidatingAdmission() echo.HandlerFunc {
     return func(c echo.Context) error {